 Hastings Direct offers two levels of bike insurance so you can make sure you get the right cover for your needs.

 Each policy features a great range of benefits as standard, including 90 days of EU cover per trip, discounts for advanced riders and the option to protect your no claims.
-We also offer a number of extras, including up to £750 worth of helmet and leathers insurance, bike legal expenses, key cover and bike breakdown cover.
+We also offer a number of extras, including up to £750 worth of helmet and leathers insurance, bike legal expenses and bike breakdown cover.

 Hastings Direct motorbike insurance doesn't cover pillions as standard, but you can request pillion cover as an optional extra provided you hold a full motorbike licence.